mapping-commons/sssom/src/docs/faq.md

 something that goes beyond what most ontologies would offer.
 However, the concept of ontology mappings can be _perceived_ as antagonistic to Open Ontology principles, as its goal is _not the logical integration of knowledge, but the association or linking of terms across controlled semantic spaces_.
 The OBO vision involves the building of a coherent, non-redundant semantic space of logically interconnected ontologies, which in particular wants to avoid the introduction of overlapping concepts.
-The mapping world specifically embraces heterogenous semantic spaces and overlapping concepts, and seeks to bridge the semantic gaps using well-defined mapping relations such as "skos:broadMatch" or "owl:equivalentClass".
+The mapping world specifically embraces heterogeneous semantic spaces and overlapping concepts, and seeks to bridge the semantic gaps using well-defined mapping relations such as "skos:broadMatch" or "owl:equivalentClass".